ljpatrick/marxpaint/magic/docs/README.txt

              calls the 'callback' function.

-             It sends the 'callback' function the (x,y) coordinates on the line, Tux Paint's "magic_api" struct (as a "void *" pointer), a 'which' value, represening which of the plugin's 'Magic' tool is being used, and the current and snapshot canvases.
+             It sends the 'callback' function the (x,y) coordinates on the line, Tux Paint's "magic_api" struct (as a "void *" pointer which you need to send to it), a 'which' value, represening which of the plugin's 'Magic' tool is being used, and the current and snapshot canvases.

              Example prototype of a callback function that may be sent to Tux Paint's "line()" 'Magic' tool plugin helper function:

                void exampleCallBack(void * ptr_to_api, int which_tool,
                SDL_Surface * canvas, SDL_Surface * snapshot, int x, int y);

+             Example use of the "line()" helper (e.g., within a plugin's draw() function):

+               api->line((void *) api, which, canvas, snapshot, ox, oy, x, y, 1, exampleCallBack);

            * Uint8 touched(int x, int y)
              This function allows you to avoid re-processing the same pixels